 Brian Laundrie’s Family Broke Their Silence on His Disappearance

-In a statement to People on October 1, the Laundrie family’s lawyer, Steve Bertolino shared an update on Laundrie’s parents amid their son’s disappearance.
+In a statement to People on October 1, the Laundrie family’s lawyer, Steven Bertolino shared an update on Laundrie’s parents amid their son’s disappearance.
 “They are concerned,” Bertolino said, “but hopeful that he is found alive.”
 His family also believed at the time that Laundrie might have still been somewhere in Florida.

 The sister of Brian Laundrie, Cassie Laundrie, urged him to come forward in an interview aired on Good Morning America on Tuesday, October 5.